DigiFors/URL-Analyzer/README.md

 We recommend to use OpenOffice to open the .csv, since it wil ask you by default to change the delimiter to "," and thus to place each output in a seperate field.
-Othwise you won't be able to see all data or can't figure out in which column it belongs.
+Otherwise you won't be able to see all data or can't figure out in which column it belongs.

 by HH and CK